Phileosopher/commonplace/mind-neurodivergence.md

   - However, any of the above will make them look to exact revenge on you at some point.
   - The better approach is to be as boring as possible with them until they get bored and go somewhere else ("gray-rocking").
 - Don't bother arguing with them.
-  - Most people argue to prove a point, but narcissists are simply trying to maintain their supply.
+  - Most people argue to prove a point, but narcissists are simply trying to maintain their supply of others' attention.
   - Ask them why they are so uncomfortable with having a different perspective.
   - The quickest way to defuse every conflict, however, is to say "I accept that's how you feel".
 - Be careful when [trusting](trust.md) them, and only give them information you're satisfied with them misusing.